Percent Off Calculator

 Share:

 This calculator determines the final sale price after a percentage discount is applied.
-Enter the original price and the discount percentage, and the calculator instantly shows you how much you will save and what you will actually pay.
-The math uses two straightforward formulas:
+Enter the original price and the discount percentage, and the calculator instantly shows how much you will save and what you will actually pay.
+The discount amount equals the original price multiplied by the percent off divided by 100, and the sale price equals the original price minus the discount amount.
+All arithmetic uses high-precision decimal math to avoid floating-point rounding errors.

 1. Start with the original price: $79.99

-2. Multiply by the discount rate: $79.99 x (25 / 100) = $20.00 savings
+2. Multiply by the discount rate: $79.99 × (25 / 100) = $20.00 savings

 3. Subtract the discount: $79.99 − $20.00 = $59.99 sale price